hpfem/hermes-examples/doc/src/hermes2d/benchmarks-general/neutronics-2-group-adapt.rst

 Comparison of hp-FEM with iso, p-aniso, h-aniso and hp-aniso refinements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The solution is almost isotropic in this case and using the generally more expensive anisotropic refinements may not neccessarily result in better meshes (and errors).
+The Solution<double> is almost isotropic in this case and using the generally more expensive anisotropic refinements may not neccessarily result in better meshes (and errors).
 The possible strategies for capturing anisotropy are compared below.
 Note that only the p-anisotropic refinements produced better mesh (with a lower number of DOF) than the simple isotropic refinements, but took more time than would be justified for the increase in accuracy.

 Final mesh (hp-FEM, isotropic refinements): 1724 DOF, error = 3.46713%